 I was spoiled.
-My dad had grown up poor and was determined that I would not have the hardships he had faced.
+My dad had grown up poor and was determined that I would not have his hardships.
 Unfortunately, while giving me the material things he had missed, he also missed offering me the value of earning things for myself and experiencing the consequences of my bad decisions.
-We were not wealthy, but I had no chores and I got pretty much anything I wanted.
+We were not wealthy, but I had no chores and got almost anything I wanted.
 My parents loved me.
 They just tried to make life too easy for me.
-It wasn't that they were trying to "buy me".
+It wasn't that they were trying to "buy me."
 Dad was just trying to protect me from his childhood.
-As my confusing teenage years came, I began getting into some trouble and making bad decisions.
-But each time, Dad tried to take care of problems so there would be no consequences.
-I remember resenting Dad for that.
-The level of trouble escalated until he couldn't prevent the consequences.
-Decades later I was diagnosed with bipolar disorder, explaining my confusing teen years.
-Knowing how bipolar patients were treated back in the 60's, I'm glad I wasn't diagnosed until later.
+As my confusing teenage years came, I began making bad decisions.
+But each time, Dad tried to handle problems so there would be no consequences.
+Decades later, I was diagnosed with bipolar disorder, explaining my confusing teen years.
+Knowing how bipolar patients were treated back in the 60s, I'm glad I wasn't diagnosed until later.
+Bipolar disorder made me a difficult teenager.
+I remember very few details of my life before I was 13.
+My "feel" for my earlier years is that I was well-loved and generally happy.
+I remember a few problematic events not worth mentioning here, but overall, I believe I lived a happy, well-loved life before I became 13.

 Dad was always on the lookout to help the guy at the bottom of the pile.
 He once had an employee who showed up at work intoxicated several times.
 He was told to fire the man.
 Instead, he got a commitment from the employee to attend AA meetings.
 He even took him there at first.
 The man stayed with Stauffer until after Dad’s retirement.
-I remember him coming over to our house several times and telling the story.
+I remember him coming over to our house several times and telling his story.
 Dad was a bishopric counselor for nearly 20 years.
 He eventually became bishop of a singles ward at the age of 73.
 He served there for three years until Mom passed away.

 When I was 18, I received 8 tickets in 6 months.
 Three of them in one night.
 The last for 115 mph in a 35-mph zone on Pacific Coast Highway going through Newport Beach.
 Should I mention that it was foggy?
-The officer had an emergency come up that probably prevented me from being arrested.
+The officer had an emergency come up that prevented me from being arrested.
 The last ticket had a mandatory court appearance attached to it.
 There, I had to agree to surrender my driver's license.
 My final agreement with the judge was that I would lose my license for a year and that my driving record would be sealed afterward.
 After a year I was able to reapply for a new driver’s license.
 During this period, I drifted from my "racer" friends to another group that was into drugs and alcohol.
 I also began using some, which increased until sometime after high school graduation.
 One morning after a night of drinking I woke up this very strong feeling that I was on the path to becoming an addict.
 It scared me and have not used drugs or alcohol since.

-One of my favorite events from my mission happened in Westminster Maryland.
+One of my favorite events from my mission happened in Westminster, Maryland.
 We went door to door to find people we could teach.
 We came to one home where a young mother answered the door.
 She invited us in.
 We taught the story of Joseph Smith's first vision.
 She seemed very interested in what we taught.
 We made plans to return in a week and teach more.
-That evening, during dinner, she called us to see if we could return to teach her husband.
+That evening, during our dinner, she called us to see if we could return to teach her husband.
 We went right then.
 He was also very receptive.
 When we returned a week later he had already dumped his beer because he was told that "Mormons don't drink."
 They were baptized as members of The Church of Jesus Christ of Latter-day Saints a few weeks later.
 They had become dissatisfied with the teachings of their previous church and were looking for something that "rang true".
 They also brought friends who were similarly dissatisfied at church, who were taught and baptized.
 I am still in touch with this couple and they have been true to the faith ever since.
 They later told me that more than fifty members of the Church had come from my teaching them.

 I am so grateful I had the opportunity to serve and for those I had a small part in helping to change and embrace the gospel of Jesus Christ.
 I am grateful to President Edward Drury Jr., my mission president, for his help while I had difficulty adjusting to missionary life.
 I had some great missionary companions, but I want to especially mention Tom Slack.
 He was my first and training companion.
 He got me started and helped me learn what the gospel is about and how to teach it.
 Even today I tremendously admire this man and his talents.
 I completed my mission honorably and returned to making a life in Lakewood, California.